Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

     pip install pandas pyarrow fastparquet

-Any version should be fine?
+Any fairly recent version (2023-2025) should be fine, I believe.

 # Why that Claude in the filename?

-Most of this code is AI-written.
-I've written an initial prototype (minus the NCBI Taxonomy!!!) and gave that to Claude for hardening and making production-ready.
+I've written an initial prototype (minus the NCBI Taxonomy!!!) of this code and then gave that to Claude for hardening and making production-ready.
+I then fixed a bunch of Claude-introduced bugs, removed most of the unnecessary comments, and added some minor bugfixes that my original implementation had already.
 The orignal, non-AI code lives at calculateLCAWithFishbase.py.
-Same usage if you don't want to trust our AI overlords (I did fix a few bugs Claude had introduced).
+Same usage if you don't want to trust our AI overlords.

      python calculateLCAWithFishbase.py -f blast_results.tsv -o lca_results.tsv --pident 97